ilyak/vimol/README.md

 windows, visualization of trajectories, unlimited undo/redo, command record/replay, and much more!
 Vimol does not require the mouse, and most things can be accomplished in less than 5 keystrokes.
 Use h/j/k/l keys to rotate the molecule and q to exit the program.
+Viewing and editing of multi-frame _XYZ_ and _PDB_ files is supported.
 For more information and tutorials consult online documentation at https://vimol.github.io web site.

 ### Compilation from sources